 Brad’s Everest fundraising efforts raised over $12,000.

-Outside of Australia, Brad supported The Juniper Fund.
-This is a U.S based charity (with 501C3 status) that provides assistance to individuals, families and communities in underserved countries adversely impacted by their work for the mountain-based adventure industry.
-Its efforts are currently focussed on Nepal and Brad’s wish was for some benefit to flow through locally.
+Outside of Australia, Epic supports The Juniper Fund.
+A U.S based charity (with 501C3 status) that provides assistance to individuals, families and communities in underserved countries adversely impacted by their work for the mountain-based adventure industry.
+Brad’s wish was for some benefit to flow through locally to the Nepalese community that supported him on his epic summit of Everest.

 Thank you to everyone who supported Brad’s climbing expedition by donating to his chosen charities.

-In April, 15 year old Ella Horn is heading off on a Everest Base Camp trek with her father Brad Horn.
+In April, 15 year old Ella Horn successfully trekked to Everest Base Camp trek with her father Brad Horn.

-She will be fundraising for The Juniper Fund , a not-for- profit organisation set up specifically to provide support to these families.
+Ella raised over AUD$10,000 for The Juniper Fund , a not-for- profit organisation set up specifically to provide support to families of the Nepalese climbing community.